Money Secret #4 – Delight Is In The Details

 If your sim is hungry, you spend 10 simoleons to purchase a hamburger.
 Whether eaten on Monday or on Friday, your mood bar increases by the same amount.
 Real life doesn’t work that way.

-If on Monday a crazy women was blabbing her mouth off across the table, you’d probably be getting only a few dollars worth of burger happiness.
+If on Monday a crazy woman was blabbing her mouth off across the table, you’d probably be getting only a few dollars worth of burger happiness.
 If on Friday you were happy and in good company, you’d be getting much more value than the $10 you paid for.

 What’s changed is how you’re directing your attention – on Monday the crazy women is absorbing your attention, on Friday you have more ‘free’ attention to spend focusing on enjoying your burger.